moallemi/ChatGPT-basic-android-client/README.md

 # ChatGPT Basic Android Client

+**Note:** This is a demo application for the ChatGPT API.
+It is not intended for production use.
+This is the source code for the ChatGPT Basic Android Client app on YouTube: https://www.youtube.com/watch?v=56KtTc2oL-I

 This repository contains the source code for a basic Android client for interacting with OpenAI's ChatGPT.
 It provides a simple UI that allows users to send messages to ChatGPT and receive responses in real-time.
 This app is designed to showcase the capabilities of ChatGPT and serve as a starting point for developers to build their own applications using the ChatGPT API.

 ## Features